Open Different Types of Investment Funds in Luxembourg

 What are the main services offered by our experts in Luxembourg?

 Luxembourg maintains its position as a financial centre by constantly updating and changing its regulatory framework.
-As a centre for a large variety of investment funds, the country is also adopting new policies to regulate the market and protect the investor’s best interests.
+As a centre for a large variety of investment funds, the country also adopts new policies to regulate the market and protect the investor’s best interests.

 Our experts in Luxembourg can offer their services in order to open an investment fund in Luxembourg or start any other type of company.
 Our consultants have extensive knowledge not only of the financial regulations, but also of other aspects of civil, commercial and company law in Luxembourg.
 Investors are invited to contact our team of financial specialists for in-depth assistance regarding the registration of a fund in Luxembourg.